alicevision/MeshroomGeolocation/README.md

 Here `MESHROOM_PIPELINE_TEMPLATES_PATH = path/to/MeshroomGeolocation/pipelines`.

 All the pipelines will be available in Pipelines category in Meshroom UI.
+You can learn more about them [here](#pipelines).

 ## Features
 All nodes created by our team enable the following features :